molily/molily.de/_posts/2019-02-03-testing-angular.md

 WebDriver-based testing solutions are flexible and powerful but turned out to be slow and unreliable.
 Cypress aims to improve both the developing experience and the reliability of end-to-end tests.

 Cypress employs a fundamentally different architecture.
 A Node.js application starts the browser.
 The browser is not remotely-controlled, but the tests run directly in the browser, supported by a browser plugin.
-The test runner provides a powerful user interface for inspecting an debugging tests right in the browser.
+The runner provides a powerful user interface for inspecting and debugging tests right in the browser.

 Cypress is the product of one company, Cypress.io, Inc. The test runner we are going to use is open source and free of charge.